 It’s critical for all older individuals to have their blood pressure checked routinely, and to check with the physician on a recommended course of action if high levels are discovered.

-At Absolute Companion Care, our Maryland home care services can help seniors stay healthy and well, right in the comfort of home.
-Our skilled Monkton, MD senior care team can make sure seniors are following doctors’ orders by providing medication reminders, preparing heart-healthy meals, encouraging exercising and participation in enjoyable activities, and so much more.
+At Absolute Companion Care, we provide elder care in Towson, MD and the surrounding communities can depend on to help seniors stay healthy and well, right in the comfort of home.
+Our skilled team of senior caregivers can make sure seniors are following doctors’ orders by providing medication reminders, preparing heart-healthy meals, encouraging exercising and participation in enjoyable activities, and so much more.
 Contact us at 410-357-9640 to learn more.